Our environmental responsibility focuses on climate and energy

 The energy efficiency team meets four times a year to monitor the achievement of our energy efficiency and carbon footprint goals.
+Material climate risks are reviewed in the energy efficiency group once a year.
 The EU Energy Efficiency Directive obligates Elisa to perform energy audits at company and target level every four years.

 In reducing carbon emissions Elisa focuses on utilising energy from data centers, district cooling solutions, zero-emission energy, continuous improvement of energy efficiency, and new innovative solutions like liquid cooling base stations.

 With these procedures Elisa has succeeded in reducing its electricity consumption per byte by 50% (from the 2015 level) and our carbon foot print has decreased over 60% (since 2016).
 We continue our determined work towards the set emission targets and carbon neutrality.